idanok/Semester-Project-2/README.md

 - Your accessToken (stored on login)
 - A Noroff API Key stored in localStorage
 - The project automatically handles this once the user logs in.

-# 🧠 Key Challenges & Solutions
- 1. Authentication & API Keys
-Struggled to generate and validate API keys and tokens.
-Solution: Built helper functions to check token + username + API key securely in localStorage.

-2. Logged-in State Detection
-Pages were showing logged-in UI even when not authenticated.
-Solution: Added a global isLoggedIn() and redirect logic for protected pages.

-3. “Place Bid” Not Showing Correctly
-The wrong button displayed depending on login state.
-Solution: Added conditional rendering:
-- Place Bid
-- Log in to place bid
-- You cannot bid on your own listing

-4. Credits Not Updating
-Credits didn’t update after bidding.
-Solution: Re-fetched the user profile after placing a bid.

-5. Dropdown Menu Not Closing Smoothly
-Dropdown stayed open or closed unexpectedly.
-Solution: Added click-outside detection + improved toggle logic.

-6. Matching Figma Design in Code
-Spacing and sizing didn’t match my wireframes.
-Solution: Inspected elements in the browser and adjusted Tailwind classes until it matched.

 # 📚 Reflection Summary
 This project strengthened my skills in: